About the Author

 My LSD practice sessions improved my understanding of trekchö practice tremendously.
 Around 2010, I felt that LSD had shown me what it could at my level of training, so I set it aside and focused on strengthening my daily practice.
 In retrospect, if I had access to this manual, I would have begun trekchö practice with 5MeO.

 In 2022, I came across Chris Bache's book, LSD and the Mind of the Universe, and decided to try an LSD practice session again.
 I discovered that it is possible to do thögal practice with LSD.
 I also realized that no one had published a clear guide to nature of mind practice with psychedelics.
-I began writing this meditation manual, mapping out thögal practice with my partner, one discovery at a time.
-My partner has been an invaluable companion on this journey as a sounding board, making many suggestions to improve the manual and insisting on readable prose.
+I retired from software engineering and began writing this meditation manual, mapping out thögal practice with my partner, one discovery at a time.
+I am lucky to have a partner who has joined me in exploring meditation with LSD and 5MeO.
+She has been an invaluable companion and spiritual friend on this journey, challenging my assumptions and helping me articulate my understanding in numerous ways that have improved the manual and helped to make it accessible.

 A friend read a draft of this manual and recommended 5MeO for nature of mind practice.
 5MeO is far more efficient and much less arduous than LSD.
 Within one breath, it is possible to come face-to-face with primordial wisdom.
 I recommend starting psychedelic meditation with 5MeO.
-Used responsibly, it is gentle and feels like home.
+When used responsibly, it is gentle and effective and feels like home.